-23. Form of Contract for all Contracts
+24. Form of Contract for all Awards

-Every Contract must be in writing and in a form approved by the Council Solicitor.

-The Council Solicitor , the Heads of Legal Services or other person authorised by the Council Solicitor must sign every written contract valued at £100,000 and above in accordance with the Council's Constitution and is responsible for settling the detailed terms thereof.
-However, the relevant Director may sign and settle the terms of Contracts valued at £100,000 and above if specifically authorised in writing to do so by the Council Solicitor .

-Where a standard form of contract is issued by the regulatory body, trade industry or profession, the Officer responsible may use this in conjunction with these Regulations.
-The Officer responsible must ensure that the Contract is approved and executed by the Director of Democratic and Legal Services.
+- 24.1 Every Contract must be in writing and in a form approved by the Council Solicitor and Monitoring Officer. - 24.2 The Council Solicitor and Monitoring Officer, the Heads of Legal Services or other person authorised by the Council Solicitor and Monitoring Officer ('Authorised Signatory') must sign every written contract valued at £100,000 and above in accordance with the Council's Constitution and is responsible for settling the detailed terms thereof.
+However, the relevant Director may sign and settle the terms of Contracts valued at £100,000 and above if specifically authorised in writing to do so by the Council Solicitor and Monitoring Officer. - 24.3 Where a standard form of contract is issued by the regulatory body, trade industry or profession, the Officer responsible may use this in conjunction with these Regulations.
+The Officer responsible must ensure that the Contract is approved and executed by the Director responsible for Legal Services.